sravankghantasala/Ideas/Java/README.md

-This is a common share for me and Praveen K Ghantasala to store the ideas and thier workings....
+This is a common share for me and Praveen K Ghantasala to store the ideas and thier workings.

 Some Ideas
 ==========